-School direct training at Cornerstone is a year long school based experience, leading to a PGCE.
-The lead school for this programme is Broadclyst Primary school an Ofsted-graded outstanding primary school with a significant national and international reputation for innovative use of IT within a broad and balanced curriculum.
-We work in collabraotion with a number of other schools to deliver this programme.
+School Direct training at Cornerstone is a year-long school-based experience, leading to a PGCE.
+The lead school for this programme is Broadclyst Community Primary School (BCPS), an Ofsted-graded outstanding primary school with a significant national and international reputation for innovative use of IT within a broad and balanced curriculum.
+We work in collaboration with a number of partner schools to deliver this programme.

 Benefit from innovative research-led teaching informed by professional practice and academic excellence.

 The course is accredited at Masters level and offers 30 credits.
 Join a dynamic team of trainers and recently-qualified teachers who have themselves come through the School Direct programme at the Cornerstone Academy Trust Teaching School.
 Enjoy working with a unique range of state-of-the-art facilities, equipment and resources that will help you to develop your teaching skills and explore your potential future curriculum leadership specialisms.

 Build lasting relationships with students and colleagues.

 Primarily focus on work with immediate practical applications.

 Learn on the job, pick up the tricks of the trade faster and learn from teachers who are still active in the role.

 More about the lead school and the School Direct programme.

 BCPS is part of an innovative multi-academy trust and teaching school that supports educators, trains teachers and provides a wide range of professional development programmes.
 We equip professionals with the skills, knowledge and higher-level competences needed to develop and support well-balanced versatile adults and children in a digital age.

 A Microsoft Showcase School with enviable facilities that include 1:1 access to devices for all pupils, teachers and students, a TV studio, a climbing wall, a dedicated art room, very strong theatre, music and performing arts opportunities, exceptional dining and catering and a wide range of after-school activities.